 17. Medium Length Textured Hair

 Medium-length textured hair can be styled in many ways, or you can keep it long and loose for a carefree approach.
-The great thing about textured hair is that it makes even the most straightforward styles interesting, and medium-length hair is versatile and can lend itself well to many different looks.
+The great thing about textured hair is that it makes even the most straightforward boys haircuts interesting, and medium-length hair is versatile and can lend itself well to many different looks.
 You can opt for fades or undercuts for a sharp, neat appearance and part the hair to keep it from your face.
 Or style with a fringe for a look that draws attention to the face and softens the features.

 18. Faux Hawk with Skin Fade

 The faux hawk is not as dramatic as the standard mohawk, but it still has a rebellious feel, especially when paired with a skin fade.
-The combination is all about contrast and makes for an edgy and cool look that keeps hair longer on the top and shorter on the sides, with hair gradually faded down to the skin.
-The hair is blended more than opting to shave it off but still takes some serious confidence to pull it off.
+The combination is all about contrast and makes for an edgy and cool boy haircut that keeps hair longer on the top and shorter on the sides, with hair gradually faded down to the skin.
+The hair is blended more than opting to shave it off but it still takes some serious confidence to pull it off.
 Keep the hair on top short or medium length to make it easier to style.

 19. Comb Back with Skin Fade

 Pairing a comb back with a skin fade creates the perfect balance between a modern and classic look.
 The comb back has a very sophisticated and traditional appearance and can be combed back in the front or combed back at the sides and parted down the head.
 It can suit multiple face shapes and boys of all ages.
 Deciding to add a skin fade creates a slight contrast and makes the look more polished.
-It can be done on multiple hair textures and lengths, but keeping the hair relatively short will make the overall cut less dramatic and easier to wear, lending itself well to various settings.
+It can be done on multiple hair textures and lengths, but keeping the hair relatively short will make the overall cut less dramatic and easier to wear, lending itself well to various boys haircuts.